 Beaver Slide Trail

 The Beaver Slide Trail makes a loop of 1.5 miles near Big Sandy Creek.
 It is heavily wooded and is an excellent short hike on which to see cypress trees.
-A map of this trail is included on the Big Sandy Trail map, below.

 The Big Sandy Trail has more topography than other trails in the preserve, and goes through many different ecosystems along its 9-mile length.
 It is the only trail in the preserve that is open to horseback riding and bicycling as well as hiking.

 The Woodlands Trail consists of three loops of 3.3 miles, 4.5 miles, and 5.4 miles, giving hikers several distance options.
 This trail traverses a variety of plant communities, including the Big Sandy Creek floodplain and dense stands of hardwood trees.
-A map of this trail is included on the Big Sandy Trail map, above.

-Birdwatchers' TrailThis 0.5-mile trail, located at the confluence of Menard Creek and the Trinity River, provides good views of the sandbars along the Trinity River, as well as the opportunity to see many types of birds.
+The Birdwatchers Trail, located at the confluence of Menard Creek and the Trinity River, provides good views of the sandbars along the Trinity River, as well as the opportunity to see many types of birds.

 Just east of the Big Thicket National Preserve visitor center and headquarters lies an expanse of wetland pine savannah known informally as the Solo Tract.
 There are no trails in this area, but visitors are welcome to wander among the longleaf pines and look for birds, wildflowers, and carnivorous plants.